Search Railroad Sites For: Google Custom Search

 CP Caboose 420982.

-The CP 2816 rolled northwest through Newfloden, Strandquist and on towards Karlstad passing through northern forest where farms aren't located.
+The Canadian Pacific 2816 rolled northwest through Newfloden, Strandquist and on towards Karlstad passing through northern forest where farms are not located.

-The CP 2816 took the siding at Karlstad for a eastbound CP Rail freight.
+The Canadian Pacific 2816 took the siding at Karlstad for an eastbound CP Rail freight.

-The CP 2816 returned to the mainline as we continued our trip towards Noyes.
+The Canadian Pacific 2816 returned to the mainline as we continued our trip towards Noyes.

 An eastbound CP train waiting a crew at Noyes.
 I enjoyed a pair of Hot Dogs as we waited.